thesmokingrobot/11ty-no-style-please/posts/the-basics-of-edge-extraction.md

 then look to **help them out**, or take the other side. *(we get paid for doing stuff that is useful... things that reduce market impact of others trading, or trades towards market efficiency)*

-but doing useful stuff is a competitive business.
-It's quite easy to find donkeys prepared to trade at bad prices *(hi robinhood users),* but a lot of smarter faster people are competing to trade with them.
+but doing useful stuff is a competitive business. it's quite easy to find donkeys prepared to trade at bad prices *(hi robinhood users),* but a lot of smarter faster people are competing to trade with them.

 so **you need to sniff out less competitive places in which to be useful**. *"doing useful things that suck"**.*** if you don't know what sucks about a trading opportunity, it probably isn't a good one. you're smart but you ain't that smart.